MattLemmon/ch_loader/README.txt

-                 ch_loader.rb
+$ ch_loader.rb

-Loads the Chingu Examples from a Welcome Screen.
+  loads the Chingu Examples from a Welcome Screen.